joker-b/botzo/aats.md

 <a class="btn btn--info btn--large" href="mailto:kevin+aats@vumondo.com?subject=Updates%20on%20Books%20and%20Prints&body=Please%20keep%20me%20informed%20of%20updates%20on%20sales%20availability%20of%20your%20books%20and%20prints%20related%20to%20AATS%202024">Click Here to Receive Updates on Book and Print Availability</a>

-While I have worked at a creator in many media for years, the AatS open-studio venue is new for me.
+While I have worked at a creator in many media for years, AatS's open-studio venue is new for me.
 I am documenting the preparation process in a series of posts:

 * [5 March: _Sonoma Sources_]({% post_url 2024-03-05-Sources %})
 * [22 March: _Sprung: Ten Weeks to Go_]({% post_url 2024-03-22-Sprung %})